Show or Tell? Improving Inventory Support for Agent-Based Businesses at the Base of the Pyramid

 39 Pages Posted: 29 May 2018 Last revised: 17 Jan 2020

 Problem definition: Firms providing products and services to low income Base of the Pyramid (BOP) customers are increasingly utilizing independent contractor agents rather than employees in their distribution models.
 We empirically investigate the best way to help agents perform better.

-Methodology: In partnership with a Tanzanian mobile money operator, we perform a randomized controlled trial with 4,771 agents over eight weeks to examine how differing types of guidance and whether in-person training is offered impact agents' inventory management.
-Mobile money is a platform whereby firms in developing economies provide financial services to BOP customers via (generally non-smart) cell phones.
-Mobile money agents service customer withdrawals and deposits as nano-bank branches.
-Every day, they must decide how much money to stock to service customers' transactions, out of which they earn commissions.
+Methodology: In partnership with a Tanzanian mobile money operator, we perform a randomized controlled trial with 4,771 agents to examine how differing types of guidance, and whether in-person training is offered, impact agents' inventory management.
+Mobile money is a platform whereby firms in developing economies provide financial services to customers via cell phones.
+Mobile money agents service customer withdrawals and deposits as branchless banking outlets.
+Every day, they decide how much money to stock to service customers' transactions, from which they earn commissions.

 Managerial Implications: We show empirically how firms can better manage agents, thereby improving the value proposition of serving BOP customers.
 We show the utility of segmentation based on agent heterogeneity.
 This can improve firm performance, agent profits, and customer service.

 Note: A previous version of this paper was titled: Show or Tell?
 Improving Agent Decision Making in a Tanzanian Mobile Money Field Experiment.